Drip Tips vs Standard Mouthpieces – Complete Guide

 Material-Specific Cleaning Protocols

+Plastic and polymer mouthpieces: Warm water and dish soap.
 Don’t get fancy with harsh chemicals.
-You’ll mess up the material or turn it some weird colour.
-Learned that one the hard way with bleach.
+You’ll mess up the material or change its colour.

-Metal mouthpieces can handle stronger cleaning solutions but may require specific care to prevent corrosion or tarnishing.
+Metal mouthpieces: Can handle stronger cleaning solutions but may require specific care to prevent corrosion or tarnishing.
 Stainless steel generally requires less special care than brass or copper.

 Common Problems and Solutions

-O-ring replacement fixes most loose or tight connections.
-Cheap fix, saves you from buying a whole new mouthpiece.
+Poor fit?
+Wrong size or beat-up O-rings.
+Measure your connection and compare it to standard sizes.
+O-ring replacement fixes most loose or tight connections, a cheap fix that saves you from buying a whole new mouthpiece.

-Heat buildup problems usually require material changes rather than adjustments.
+Heat buildup problems: Usually require material changes rather than adjustments.
 Switching from metal to heat-resistant plastic often solves discomfort issues.

 Cost-Effective Upgrade Strategies